 - The owner of the property failed to use reasonable care in mitigating the danger or protecting the children

-If your child is injured in a pool accident on someone else’s property, the doctrine of attractive nuisance may or apply.
-If it does, you may be hold the property owner liable for any losses you have or will have sustained as a result of the injury.
+If your child is injured in a pool accident on someone else’s property, the doctrine of attractive nuisance may apply.
+If it does, you may be able to hold the property owner liable for any losses you have or will have sustained as a result of the injury.

 Pools can present a substantial risk to children, and it is important that pool owners and managers make sure that their premises are as safe as possible.
 To schedule a free consultation with one of our Clayton County attorneys, call the Law Offices of Shane Smith today at (770) 487-8999.